Why Doesn’t Microblading Last Forever?

 The right time to come in for a refresher is when the brows look noticeably lighter than you want — typically when they’ve faded to 40-50% of the original saturation.
 Waiting until they’ve mostly faded means more work and potentially a new full session cost.

-For most clients, that point comes between 12 and 24 months.
-I’ll give you a specific estimate for your skin type during your initial appointment.
+For most clients, that point comes between 12 and 18 months, and closer to 10-12 if your skin runs excessively oily.
+I’ll give you a specific estimate at your initial appointment.

-The annual refresher at $300 is calibrated for clients hitting the 12-18 month mark.
+The annual refresher at $300 is calibrated for clients hitting that 12-18 month mark.
 It’s a maintenance session, not a full redo — filling in what’s faded and refreshing the color depth without rebuilding from scratch.
-For clients who go longer (24+ months), the assessment at that appointment determines whether a refresher or a new full session makes more sense.
+If you let it go well past the window, the assessment at that appointment determines whether a refresher or a new full session makes more sense.

 How Fading Interacts With Technique